-3.10 Libraries; Archives; Museums; Galleries; Community Facilities; other services
+3.9 Libraries; Archives; Museums; Galleries; Community Facilities; other services

-Reporting Level Detail Total Overview Theprovisionofaccessiblecommunityfacilitiestoanacceptablestandard for all people in Makana Municipality.
-Description of activity Provisionof:Adequatelibraryservicesforallsectorsofthecommunity.
-Accesstolibrarymaterialforthepurposesofeducation,information, recreationandaestheticappreciationforallresidingwithintheMakana municipal area.
-The strategic objectives of this function are to: Ensurethattheresidentshaveaccesstoup-to-dateinformation through libraries.
+Reporting Level Detail Total Overview The provision of accessible community facilities to an acceptable standard for all people in Makana Municipality.
+Description of activity Provision of: Adequate library services for all sectors of the community.
+Access to library material for the purposes of education, information, recreation and aesthetic appreciation for all residing within the Makana municipal area.
+The strategic objectives of this function are to: Ensure that the residents have access to up-to-date information through libraries.
 Ensure that there are libraries in needy areas.
 Provide an acceptable standard of service for all.
 Decrease the illiteracy rate of the Makana community.

-Analysis of function Statistical information: Quantity of materials circulated • Public Library (Hill Street) • Community Library(Currie street) • Duna Library (Ncame street) • Fingo Library(Albany road) • Alicedale Library • Riebeeck East Library Total Number of current patrons • Public Library (Hill Street) • Community Library (Currie Street) • Duna Library (Ncame street) • Fingo Library (Albany road) • Alicedale Library • Riebeeck East Library Total 54,600 32,300 23,300 40,957 10,095 11,016 182,662 15,164 4,335 7,325 1,187 913 347 29,271 Challenges Securing of land to build Riebeeck East Library.
-Children'sactivityspaceatFingo,RiebeeckEastandAlicedaleLibrary Highlights Provision of Offices pace at Hill Street Library for Mobile Librarian and Library Clerk.
-Installation of library detector system and cctvcameras at Duna, Fingo and Community Libraries .
+Analysis of function Statistical information:

+Quantity of materials circulated

+• Public Library (Hill Street) 54,600

+• Community Library(Currie street) 32,300

+• Duna Library (Ncame street) 23,300

+• Fingo Library(Albany road) 40,957

+• Alicedale Library 10,095

+• Riebeeck East Library 11,016

+Total 182,662

+Number of current patrons 15,164

+• Public Library (Hill Street) 4,335

+• Community Library (Currie Street) 7,325

+• Duna Library (Ncame street) 1,187

+• Fingo Library (Albany road) 913

+• Alicedale Library 347

+• Riebeeck East Library

+Total 29,271

+Challenges • Securing of land to build Riebeeck East Library.

+· Children's activity space at Fingo, Riebeeck East and Alicedale Library

+Highlights D. I. COCC.
+TYPIC TO C. M.I.
+T.

+• Provision of Office space at Hill Street Library for Mobile Librarian and

+Library Clerk.

+• Installation of library detector system and cctv cameras at Duna, Fingo

+and Community Libraries .

 Providing public access to internet at Fingo and Hill Street Libraries using "Connect with Cacadu".
 Vibrant literacy and audio projects in all libraries.

+Connect with Cacada.
+Violant Interacy and addition projects in all instaries.